azavea/nyc-trees/deployment/README.md

 $ pip install -r deployment/requirements.txt
 ```

+## S3 Website Failover

+In the event that all application servers fail simultaneously, Route 53 DNS handles failing over to an S3 static website.
+The contents of the failover site are located in `src/failover_website`, from the project root.

+In order for the failover process to complete successfully, an [S3 website enabled bucket](http://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) needs to exist on the AWS account that the application is being deployed to.
+The name of the bucket must be the same name as `AWS_PUBLIC_HOSTED_ZONE` (this ensures that the S3 website can use it as a custom domain).
+A CloudFront distribution fronts the contents of the S3 website for HTTPS compatibility with the application server endpoint.

 ## Amazon Machine Images (AMIs)

 In order to generate AMIs for the application, tile, and monitoring servers, use the following `make` targets: